puffsun/sample_app/README.md

 - [ ] REST API - expose APIs for third-party applicatoins
 - [ ] Search support

-You may find this codebase helpful if you encounter any problem during learning the book [http://ruby.railstutorial.org/ruby-on-rails-tutorial-book], so enjoy rails.
+You may find this codebase helpful if you encounter any problem during learning the book [Ruby on Rails Tutorial, 3rd edition](http://ruby.railstutorial.org/ruby-on-rails-tutorial-book), so enjoy rails.